Gender disappointment is one of the many controversial parenting topics.

-Those who have feelings of gender disappointment are usually desperate to find people whom they can trust, to talk about the strong, real emotions they experience.
+Those who have feelings of gender disappointment are usually desperate to connect with people they can trust, to talk about the strong, real emotions they experience.

-- They were abused as a child
+- A parent was abused as a child by a particular gender

 - They have several children of the same gender already